Are your customers receiving the right service? Do your customer service reps have the knowledge and skills to solve customers’ queries?Â

 (Number of customers lost during a period/total number of customers at the beginning of the period)*100

-Addressing churn promptly is vital to maintaining a healthy customer base and ensuring long-term success in your call center operations.
+Addressing churn promptly is vital to maintaining a healthy customer base and reducing call center attrition.

 8. Customer retention rate (CRR)